avmjs/vapdeploy/README.md

 Here are some available loaders.
 The `environment` and `solc` loaders are most likely the ones you would use the most (i.e. loading your previous deployments and your new contract builds).

-  - `ethdeploy-environment-loader`: loads standard ethdeploy environment files (for loading previous deployments)
+  - `vapdeploy-environment-loader`: loads standard vapdeploy environment files (for loading previous deployments)
-  - `ethdeploy-solc-loader`: compiles `.sol` Ethereum contracts for ethdeploy (for loading solc contract data)
+  - `vapdeploy-solc-loader`: compiles `.sol` Vapory contracts for vapdeploy (for loading solc contract data)
-  - `ethdeploy-solc-json-loader`: loads and processes solc-json files (the output from solc as a JSON)
+  - `vapdeploy-solc-json-loader`: loads and processes solc-json files (the output from solc as a JSON)

 ### Loader Config

-Ethdeploy loaders, much like webpack loaders, use regex to test if the sourcemap presented should be laoded by the required loader module.
+Vapdeploy loaders, much like webpack loaders, use regex to test if the sourcemap presented should be laoded by the required loader module.
 There are three regex properties you can use to select the correct files for your loader.

  - `test`: regex test must be positive to include in loader
  - `include`: regex test must be positive or null to include in loader